 - The Frank wig and costume are the best-looking of the lot, but close up the Frank costume is flimsy, cheap and nasty.
 Fingerless gloves and corset are fronted with a plastic loopy scratchy material that looks okay if you don't get too close; backs are plain black.
 Gloves started to run immediately (they're not hemmed).
 Faux garter belt lace strip (attached to panties) looks good but started coming unstitched when I held it up.

 - The Magenta dress is made out of velours-like material and the apron is attached to the dress.
-The shoulder straps are on the front of the dress only; they just stop at the shoulder-seams.
+The shoulder straps are on the front of the dress only; they stop at the shoulder-seams.
 Cap looks OK.
-Considering how easy it is to modify a dress, I don't understand buying this...but it beats buying an off-the-rack French maid dress.
+I don't understand buying this...but it beats an off-the-rack French maid dress.
 Magenta wig doesn't look good, but I've seen worse.

 Tailors and Costumers

-Please remember that there may be options in your area, and that if you can find someone local, you'll be able to try the costume on and check on its progress in person.
-If you do order a costume and there are details that matter to
+There may also be options in your area, and if you can find someone local, you'll be able to try the costume on and check on its progress in person.

-you send the costumer is as exact and complete as possible.
-Even if it is, you may have to make some final alterations once the costume arrives.
+Also make sure the measurements you send the costumer are as exact and complete as possible.
+Even if it they are, you may have to make some final alterations once the costume arrives.
+On my most recent commission, I asked that the costumer send me a muslin mockup to try on and modify before they started the real thing, which helped.

 A warning: if you live in a different country than the costumer, you may have to pay import duty on the costume, and shipping may be pricey!